Asrat-Yehombawork/alx-airbnb-database/normalization.md

 ### **Normalization to Achieve Third Normal Form (3NF)**

-To ensure the database is normalized to 3NF, we applied the following steps to eliminate redundancies and ensure dependency relationships are properly structured.
+To ensure the database is normalized to 3NF, I applied the following steps to eliminate redundancies and ensure dependency relationships are properly structured.

 ---